AFA SuperStar Course FAQs

 Q: Do I need to buy any books for the course?

 A: There are two references you must have to set up any chart: a tables of houses (to find the house positions) and an ephemeris (which lists the planetary positions in the zodiac).
 In the course we use AFA Placidus Tables of Houses, along with the Rosicrucian Ephemeris.
 You won't need either of these until you are well into the course.
-(If you purchase the entire course at first, rather than in sections, the tables of houses is included.)

 Q: What type of astrology do you teach?